mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 ##5.
 Find the 5 most recenetly updated .txt files
     $ find . -name "*.txt" -mtime 5

-##6 Determine the highest memory consumer on your computer!
+##6.
+Display the top 10 memory intensive processes on your computer
     $ ps aux | sort -nk +4 | tail

+##7.
+Grab files from a remote server to you local machine
+    $ scp your_username@remotehost.edu:foobar.txt /some/local/directory

+##8.
+Execute a command at midnight
+    $ echo cmd | at midnight